abargher/sound-img-project/checklist.md

-- set pitch to effect brightness as well as speed
+- set pitch to effect contrast??
+- set speed up and down buttons DONE
-- set distortion to effect saturation
+- set distortion to effect saturation DONE
-- find a way for melody to effect visuals
+- find a way for melody to effect visuals ALMOST DONE
 - clean up html
 - add info page in the beginning